TD Bank to pay $850K in multi-state settlement over 2012 breach

-NEW YORK, Oct 15 (Reuters) - TD Bank, N.A. agreed to pay $850,000 and reform its practices to resolve a nine-state probe of a 2012 data breach, New York Attorney General Eric Schneiderman said on Wednesday.
+NEW YORK (Reuters) - TD Bank, N.A. agreed to pay $850,000 and reform its practices to resolve a nine-state probe of a 2012 data breach, New York Attorney General Eric Schneiderman said on Wednesday.

 Personal information for 260,000 TD Bank customers nationwide was exposed when the bank lost unencrypted bank up tapes in Massachusetts, Schneiderman said in a statement.